immortal71/Project-O3/README.md

 ## Want changes to licensing?

 If you want this project to be open-source or published under a specific standard license (e.g., MIT, Apache 2.0, GPLv3/AGPL), open an issue or contact the author at the address above to discuss alternative licensing terms.
+Enjoy !!